mam1/Pcon-TNG-old/README.md

 ####Hardware architecture

 ####Application architecture
 The command processor runs on a BeagleBone Black and uses a command line interface.
 The BeagleBone Black (BBB) communicates with a Parallax C3 over a serial connection.

-The state of up to 8 channels can be controlled by time of day, time of day and a sensor value or manually.
+The state of up to 8 channels can be controlled by time of day, btime of day and a sensor value or manually.
 Each channel has it own schedules.
 There can be different schedules for each day of the week.
 The command processor runs on the BBB and uses a command line interface.
 The BeagleBone Black (BBB) communicates with the C3 over a serial connection.
 The C3 drives the Digital IO Board (DIOB) over a serial connection.

 ####Serial connection between the C3 and BeagleBone